vanderkilu/hackerNewsClone/README.md

 # hackerNewsClone

-This is a hackerNews Clone built with vue.js
-It has support for realtime updates
+This is a hackerNews Clone built with vue.js and hackernews api It has support for realtime updates
 And cool flip animation whenever changes occurs